 We continue to look into the expansion of testing throughout the state while taking into consideration local county input as well as statewide mitigation and response strategies.

-For more information about testing, view the COVID-19: Interim Guidance for Health Care and Public Health Providers.
+For more detailed information about testing protocols for the incarcerated population, view the COVID-19: Interim Guidance for Health Care and Public Health Providers.